farengeyt451/ngx-tippy-wrapper/projects/ngx-tippy-wrapper/README.md

 }
 ```

-_Content binding_ works during component initialization, if new content should be set dynamic or reset again use [setContent](#implemented-methods) method
+_Content binding_ works during component _initialization_, if new content should be set dynamic or reset again - use `setContent()` method

 2. **`content` prop** :